 |Juvenile Arrest Rate Trends

-The juvenile arrest rate for disorderly conduct in 2012 was at its lowest level since the mid-1980s.
+The juvenile arrest rate for disorderly conduct declined each year since 2006; by 2014, the rate was at its lowest level since at least 1980.

 |Note: Rates are arrests of persons ages 10-17 per 100,000 persons ages 10-17 in the resident population.